Call Now 24/7 - Free Consultation! 855-866-5529

 • The driver does not have insurance

-For example, if you are suffering from post-traumatic stress disorder and you are no longer able to drive your vehicle, if you have full tort, you would be able to sue the at-fault driver for your PTSD and the changes it has made in your life.
-However, if you had limited tort, you wouldn’t be able to sue for damages.
+For example, if you are suffering from and you are no longer able to drive your vehicle, if you have full tort, you would be able to sue the at-fault driver for your PTSD and the changes it has made in your life.
+However, if you had limited tort, you couldn’t sue for damages.

 What Are the Pros and Cons of Tort Coverage?